Will Your Auto Accident Impact Your Car Insurance Rates in Ontario?

 You have the right to question your insurance company’s ruling on your auto accident.
 You may start by contacting the insurance claims adjuster.
 Or, if serious injuries were involved, you may wish to hire a personal injury lawyer with experience handling motor vehicle accident claims.

 The insurance company typically only will change its ruling based on the presentation of compelling evidence, such as photographs of the scene, witness statements or the other driver’s admission of fault.
-A lawyer can help collect and present this evidence and guide you through the insurance appeals process.
+A lawyer may be able to help collect and present this evidence and guide you through the insurance appeals process.

 Have you recently suffered a serious injury in a motor vehicle accident in Ontario?
 Does the insurance company blame you for the crash?
-Contact Preszler Law Firm to schedule a free case evaluation.
+Contact Preszler Injury Lawyers to schedule a free case evaluation.
 Call 1-800-JUSTICE or complete this confidential online form.